stts-se/tillstudpub/audio_streaming/doc/README.md

 * Firefox - beta version 76 - will be supported in version 76, currently not working

+## PromptRec

+We have included a simple demo for recording text prompts.

+Start server:
+$ cd cmd/promptrec/
+$ go run .

+Point your browser to http://localhost:3092, choose project, session and user name, and start recording Output files are saved in the projects folder

 ## WebRTC

 We have included a very simple demo of streaming using WebRTC.